 The graph is a visual comparison of 2 Mondays, Tuesdays and Wednesdays from July and August 2022 respectively.
 In scenario A, we focused solely on spend (per our client’s insistence).
 In scenario B, we focused on ROAS (what we do well).

-It’s almost galling that scenario B spends less than A, and drives more revenue.
+It’s surprising and counter intuitive that scenario B spends less than A, and drives more revenue.
 It’s not only that ROAS goes up by 87%, 76%, and 66% respectively; it’s also how much more revenue comes through.

 If you’re confused by how spending less could drive more revenue, there are a few explanations.
 One of the most important factors is conversion rate.
 Conversion rates are essential for Google’s machine learning – and when conversion rates go down, ad serving isn’t as effective.